weihanglo/rust-algorithm-club/CONTRIBUTING.md

 Before submitting your contribution, make sure your works satisify the following requirements:

-- Do not broke existing tests.
+- Do not break existing tests.
 Run `cargo test` before sending pull requests.
 A new algorithm is also expected to contain its own unit tests.
 - Every public interface must be documented.
 The documention needn't be perfect but at least explain its intent and usage clearly.
 - Try to keep the writing style and structure consistent across posts.
-E.g. contains a brief description at first paragraph, explain performance with asymptotic notations.
+E.g. contains a brief description at first paragraph, explains performance with asymptotic notations.
 - Coding style should conform to Rust conventions.
 Such as using `into` to refer to an ownership transfer or naming additional contructors prefixed by `with`.
 Currently, the use of [Clippy][rust-clippy] and [rustfmt][rust-fmt] are not required.

 [issues]: https://github.com/weihanglo/rust-algorithm-club/search?q=&type=Issues&utf8=%E2%9C%93